 This is the final process of making Karatsu ware.
 The works are loaded into the kiln and the glaze is fired.

-Once the firing begins, the pieces are baked at a high temperature of around 1250 to 1300℃.
-Concentration and skills are required, as the firing process has a large influence on the texture of the finished articles.
+Once the firing begins, the pieces are baked at a high temperature of around 1250 to 1300℃ (about 2282 to 2372℉).
+Concentration and skills are required, as the firing process has a large influence on the texture of the finished pieces.

 Where to Buy & More Information